wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-release-notes.md

 <tr>
 <td>Cluster scaling</td>
 <td>You can change the number of data nodes for a running HDInsight cluster without having to delete or re-create it.
 Currently, only Hadoop Query and Apache Storm cluster types have this ability, but support for Apache HBase cluster type is soon to follow.
-For more information, see <a href="/documentation/articles/hdinsight-hadoop-cluster-scaling/" target="_blank">Cluster scaling in HDInsight</a>.</td>
+For more information, see Manage HDInsight clusters.</td>
 <td>Service</td>
 <td>Hadoop, Storm</td>
 <td>N/A</td>